abiosoft/caddy-inspect/README.md

 ## Caveats

 > [!CAUTION]
-> This plugin is intended for development purposes only, sensitive information may be exposed if used in production environment.
+> This plugin is intended for development purposes only, sensitive information may be exposed if used in a production environment.

-- The plugin is tailored towards Caddyfile.
+- The plugin is tailored towards Caddyfile config.
 However, JSON config can be used with limited experience.
 - The information displayed are read-only and cannot be modified.
 - HTTP request and response bodies cannot be inspected.
 It is a deliberate limitation until there is a strong argument in favour.
 - The plugin stemmed from a personal use-case.
 Feedbacks would be appreciated to accommodate more use-cases.